Parrot023/Pinball-automation/README.md

 above the flippers, and an Arduino (Nano) activating the flippers via relays.

+## Usefull information

-## 3D print info:
+### 3D print info:

+**Sensor holder**

-Body depth: 10 mm.
+- Body depth: 10 mm.
-Body height: 7 mm.
+- Body height: 7 mm.
-Body lenght: is defined by number number of repeats.
+- Body lenght: is defined by number number of repeats.

-Divider (the wall between each sensor): 3 mm.
+- Divider (the wall between each sensor): 3 mm.

-Screw hole size: 3 mm.
+- Screw hole size: 3 mm.

-Cut out length (for sensor): 11 mm.
+- Cut out length (for sensor): 11 mm.
-Cut out height (for sensor): 5 mm.
+- Cut out height (for sensor): 5 mm.

+### Notes

+- The atmega chips only supports internal pull up resistors not pull down

+- Diodes used: 1N914

+- Arduino used: Arduino nano

 ## To do

-- Put pull down resistor on multi sensor board
+- ~~Put pull down resistor on multi sensor board~~
+- Find a solution so that you dont accidentally place sensor incorrectly into multi sensor board

 ## Log:

-## May 9th
+### May 9th

 - Finished multi sensor board
 - Put pull down resistor on multi sensor board